Mist970/github.io/content/Projects/Homelab.md

 ---
 title: "My Homelab"
 date: 2023-12-03T09:19:02+02:00
-tags: ["Homelab"]
+tags: ["Homelab", "Projects"]
 toc: true
 ---
-# Topology
+# Topology:
-this is the topology.
+This is the topology.